moq-wg/moq-transport/draft-ietf-moq-transport.md

 The server sends a GOAWAY message, signaling that the client should establish a new session and migrate any active subscriptions.
 The GOAWAY message may contain a new URI for the new session, otherwise the current URI is reused.
-The server SHOULD terminate the session with 'GOAWAY Timeout' after a sufficient timeout if there are still open subscriptions on a connection.
+The server SHOULD terminate the session with SESSION_GOAWAY_TIMEOUT after a sufficient timeout if there are still open subscriptions on a connection.

 The GOAWAY message does not immediately impact subscription state.
 A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a